 Though ecological concerns in the logistics industry have become significant since the early 1990s, not many logistics service providers (LSPs) conform to the environmental management standard (ISO 14001).
 This shows the evidence of the delay in logistics and freight transports sector in practice to become environmentally and socially sustainable responses.
 Despite this, few scholars have interests in the field of research of environmental and sustainability in the logistics sector.
 Consequently, the study of the mechanism of sustainability performance improvement via environmental leadership and practices are critical for green implementation and sustainability performance.
 Unlike conventional administration, managers or LSPs with environmental leadership incorporate ecological sustainability as a primary element of organizational missions and vision.
-This study holds that the intrinsic values of environmental leadership plays a significant role in preserving the natural environmental practices.
-The environmental leadership plays a significant role in preserving the natural environmental strategies.
+This study holds that the intrinsic values of environmental leadership inspire positive impacts on environmental practices.
+The environmental leadership plays a significant role in preserving the natural environment by promoting biofuels or green energy usage in the logistics industry, enforcing regulatory authorities and government policies on green environment and supporting the green environment by developing environmental strategies.
 This conceptual paper identifies significant values or factors that can nurture environmental leadership, stimulating more positive impacts on environmental resources and sustainability performance of LSPs.